ollipal/sshkeyboard/README.md

 `listen_keyboard_async` also exposes a new optional parameter `sleep` that can be used to change automatic `asyncio.sleep` times between async callbacks.
+The previous example `listen_keyboard` does not have these sleep times.

 ```python
 import asyncio